ninashenker/c-origami/README.md

 wget -O mouse_model.pt https://www.dropbox.com/s/67kopnqxd08gwum/epoch%3D81-step%3D41737.ckpt?dl=0
 ```
 We use [Hydra](https://github.com/facebookresearch/hydra)  configs for our training and inference pipelines.

 # Training

+Under `src/training/config` you will find the config for both the input into the model and train parameters.

+The config `default.yaml` allows you to specify where you would like to save the model and set your hyperparameters.

+Under `dataset` directory you will find the input data config where you can specify `data_root`, `assembly`, and `celltype`.

+Gather the pre-processed ctcf and atac bigwigs under your root directory followed by a subdirectory with the assembly name and inside another directory named by the celltype e.g. `root/mm10/Patski`.
+Please make sure the directories match what was specified in the config.

 ```python
 python train.py